makingdevices/StopWatch/README.md

 [![Bytes Counter Shot][product-screenshot]](https://makingdevices.com/Bytes-Counter)

-Bytes Counter is a simple Tally Counter for counting people in places, helping you in inventories, practising soldering or just counting things at work!
-The project was chosen to test some PCB manufacturer capabilities and experiment with both the XLP (Extreme Low-Power Technology) and the pic18LF14k50 itself
+This project is a simple StopWatch for measuring times on different processes or activities.
+The project was chosen to test some 4-layers PCBs and experiment with both the XLP (Extreme Low-Power Technology) and the pic18LF14k50 itself.
+You can measure from milliseconds to more than 99h.

 The PCB does not have any power button, since the project's approach is to use the XLP technology of the PIC.
-It only has two buttons: increase/decrease the count.
+It only has two buttons: start/mode button and pause/stop button.

-A buzzer helps you count anything without needing to read the display every time so that you can focus on your work.

-Even after weeks or months, the count is kept while in deep sleep mode.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>